-Deanne Lawson – Executive Director and Founder
+Executive Director and Founder

 Deanne has a passion for women who are marginalized by sexual exploitation.
 An RN since 1988, she has worked primarily in women’s health in the hospital setting and is currently employed as an RN at a local hospital.
 Mid 2011 her world was rocked by a woman who was a sex trafficking victim brought to Milwaukee from out of state.
 Not knowing the dangers or even the definition of human trafficking she assisted this woman to a safe place and eventually back to her home state.
 That began the journey to today’s 501(c)(3) public charity – Inner Beauty Center.

-Laurie Tenpenny – Co-Founder of the Inner Beauty Center and Board Chair
+Co-Founder of the Inner Beauty Center and Board Chair

-She is also an Ordained Minister who is a survivor of childhood abuse.
+Laurie is an Ordained Minister who is a survivor of childhood abuse.
 Laurie’s passion is to see the power of the gospel at work in redeeming, transforming and restoring lives.
 She has been ministering to victims and offenders for twenty years and believes God loves setting captives free and empowering them to be overcomers.

-Mary Worden – Client Advocate and Hospitality
+Client Advocate and Hospitality Coordinator

-She and her husband, a pastor, have been married in 1979.
+Mary came to IBC in 2014 as a volunteer at our drop-in center.
+She and her husband, a pastor, married in 1979.
 She raised and home-schooled four daughters and one son and is now a grandmother of seven (and counting!) both biological and foster children.
 As a mother/grandmother figure Mary inspires homemaking and parenting skills in both staff and attendees.